 I couldn't help thinking about Lost's time-travel adventures and Fringe's alternate-reality subplots while watching their co-creator's Star Trek, which incorporated some

 of both.
 Previous Trek films and many pivotal episodes had not only shown that time travel was possible but suggested, unlike the "whatever happened, happened" hypothesis on Lost, that history was malleable and that remnants of one timeline could be left behind if it were rewritten by another — echoes of memory, for sure, yet also objects and people.
 The much-loved Next Generation episode "Yesterday's Enterprise" found history suddenly altered and Lt.
 Tasha Yar, who'd died earlier in the series, alive once more; as in most timeline-altering Trek plots the reality that the viewers knew was determined by the characters to be the proper one, and thus important to restore, so Lt.
 Yar traveled through a temporal rift to ensure that history played out as it should have.
-But we learned in later episodes that this Lt.
-Yar hadn't vanished, actually bearing a child years before Yar herself was to be born.
-In that vein, Spock Prime retains all the memories of his 24th century after traveling back to the present of the new Star Trek, and much like Yar is stranded; we're basically seeing the equivalent of "Yesterday's Enterprise" from the perspective of the past (still a fictional future to us), but instead of setting things right, Spock Prime, while helping place young Kirk and Spock on a path to prevent further destruction, is — to crib a catchphrase from Steve Gerber's Howard the Duck — trapped in a world he never made.
+We learned in later episodes that this Lt.
+Yar hadn't vanished, actually bearing a daughter years before Yar herself was to be born.
+In that vein, Spock Prime retains all the memories of his 24th century after traveling back to the present of the new Star Trek, and much like Yar is stranded; to a degree, we're seeing the equivalent of "Yesterday's Enterprise" from the opposite perspective.
+But instead of setting things right, Spock Prime, while helping place young Kirk and Spock on a path to prevent further destruction, is (to crib a catchphrase from Steve Gerber's Howard the Duck) trapped in a world he never made.